Ranchofromxgd/Gene-matrix-for-side-effect-prediction/README.md

 May be we cannot rely on gene-gene relations to predict side effect due to the limited info we have and other unexpected factors.

+------------------- update on May 1st ----------------------

+We found a deadly bad limitation in this method.Because the gene for each id is randomly selected, so the kernal in CNN may not able to cover neighborhood info during convolution.However, neighborhood infomation is pretty significant in this work

 # Other approaches
 We also use Apriori algorithm to mine patterns inside this dataset, however the time complexcity doesn't allow us to do so.So is FP-growth algorithm, the memory exceed easily.